-China’s top airship scientist promoted program to watch the world from above
+China’s Top Airship Scientist Promoted Program to Watch the World From Above

 Advances in high-altitude balloons held out the potential for “high resolution, long-lasting, stable communications, reconnaissance, navigation and other services,” EMAST said on its official WeChat social media account in 2017.

-In 2019, Wu and his team “acquired a signal from between Earth and near space” for the first time, EMAST said.
+In 2019, Wu and his team “acquired a signal from between earth and near space” for the first time, EMAST said.
 The company did not explain what kind of signals were involved, nor whether the step was linked to the “Cloud Catcher” flight of that year or another airship.
 The company’s website has been offline recently, but cached records of its webpages can still be found online.

 In 2020, a Chinese balloon made a full circumnavigation of the globe and was safely retrieved, a pioneering feat, EMAST said.
 In the following year, the team operated two of the balloons in the skies simultaneously, a first for the project.

 In 2022, the cached EMAST webpages say, Wu and his team either launched or planned to launch — the Chinese wording on the timing is unclear — three high-altitude balloons in the air at the same time to form an “airborne network.”
 The ultimate goal, the company said, was to create an airborne signals network in China using stationary balloons floating at least 80,000 feet high.
 It likened the planned network to Starlink, the system of small, low-orbiting satellites operated by SpaceX.
 Starlink has provided communications support to Ukrainian forces fighting Russian invaders.
 By 2028, EMAST said, it hoped to “complete a global near-space information network,” but did not elaborate on what that meant.

 There has been no public corroboration of Wu’s claimed successes with high-altitude balloons.
 His available scientific papers do not describe any of those feats.
 Nonetheless, Wu is a highly awarded scientist whose views carry official weight.